chefsplate/laravel-doctrine-odm/README.md

 # Laravel Doctrine 2 ODM for MongoDB [WIP]

 A smart, lightweight Laravel wrapper around the [Doctrine ODM](https://github.com/doctrine/mongodb-odm) document mapper.
-Features convenient features like soft deletions, automatic create and modification times, and consistent and flexible response formats useful when developing APIs.
+Convenient features like soft deletions, automatic create and modification times, and consistent and flexible response formats ()useful when developing APIs) are built in.

 This ODM wrapper is compatible with jensseger's [laravel-mongodb](https://github.com/jenssegers/laravel-mongodb) library, should you want to leverage both Eloquent and Doctrine at the same time.